 /** * Get the filename from a GET input * Example - http://example.com/?file=filename.php */ $file = $_GET['file']; /** * Unsafely include the file * Example - filename.php */ include('directory/' . $file);

-Even if the attacker did have the ability to upload arbitrary files, there is no guarantee that the application will save the file on the same server where the Local File Inclusion (LFI) vulnerability exists.
-Even then, the attacker would still need to know the path-on-disk to the uploaded file.
+This is a worst-case scenario.
+An attacker does not always have the ability to upload a malicious file to the application.
+Even if they did, there is no guarantee that the application will save the file on the same server where the LFI vulnerability exists.
+Even then, the attacker would still need to know the disk path to the uploaded file.

-Preventing Local File Inclusion (LFI) vulnerabilities
+Finding and Preventing Local File Inclusion (LFI) Vulnerabilities